Alastair3D/CV/README.md

 I am a **full-stack junior developer**, currently studying at Makers Academy & graduating July 2018.

 After 5 years trading equities & derivatives, I started a social finance consultancy – Cortex – to help address major social issues by structuring & implementing impact investments.
-For the past 18 months, having studied AutoCAD at night school, I personally designed, demolished & then rebuilt a house in Peckham.
+Before the 18 months prior to Makers, having studied AutoCAD at night school, I personally designed, demolished & then rebuilt a house in Peckham.

 My ambition now is to forge a career in software design & engineering.
 I am looking for opportunities in London or the US to work on interesting projects in effective teams.